 Constitutional rights are those that are written in the Constitution and they must be created, or altered, through the process of constitutional amendment, a process that is always complex and difficult but, otherwise, provides ironclad guarantees for the protected rights.
 Thus there are relatively few such rights; they are inevitably those that have very broad support among the people and often constitute the foundations of a modern democratic state (freedom of speech, freedom of the press, right to council, to a jury etc.).

 The original Canadian constitution contained some recognition of linguistic and school rights in ss.
 133 and 93.
-However, to a large extent, the country functioned with the principle of Sovereignty of Parliament until the adoption of the Canadian Charter of Rights and Freedoms in 1982.
+However, to a large extent, the country functioned with the principle of Supremacy of Parliament until the adoption of the Canadian Charter of Rights and Freedoms in 1982.
 Because this enactment was in contradiction with the tradition of "laissez-faire" regarding rights from the Canadian past, because of the uncertainty in the application of such rights in the future and the lack of consensus among the premiers as to which rights should be protected in 1982, because of remnants of attachment to the British principle of Supremacy of Parliament and because several provinces already had similar provisions in their charter of rights, the Canadian Charter of Rights was saddled with a number of restrictions that are most extraordinary: all the rights listed in the Charter are subjected to possible limits that are acceptable in a free and democratic society (art.
 1) and the rights listed in ss 2, 7-14 and 15 are subjected to a nothwithstanding clause and may thus be suspended by Parliament or a Legislature for a period of five years.

 In Quebec, the provincial Charter of Rights is one of the most extensive in North America.
 It has also been somewhat put beyond the grasp of the legislators as it requires the support of at least 60% of the legislators to be amended.